Lonsdale201/fluent-extend-triggers-and-actions/README.md

 **V 1.2 2024.06.16**

-* Two new trigger related to WooCommerce: Advanced new order (Created), Review added
+* Two new trigger added to  WooCommerce: Advanced new order (Created), Review added
 * One new action: Place order

 **V 1.1 2024.06.15**